 The county is home to many significant cultural attractions.
-These include historic properties such as the National Maritime Museum, the James Joyce Tower and Museum, Airfield Estate and Dalkey Castle and Heritage Centre, each of which attract significant visitor numbers. dlr Lexicon, the Pavilion Theatre and dlr Mill Theatre are the primary cultural centres in the county.
+These include historic properties such as the National Maritime Museum, the James Joyce Tower and Museum, Airfield Estate, An Daonchartlann - Genealogical Archive and research Centre and Dalkey Castle and Heritage Centre, each of which attract significant visitor numbers. dlr Lexicon, the Pavilion Theatre and dlr Mill Theatre are the primary cultural centres in the county.